BestUsername/BestUsername.github.io/_posts/2024-07-12-lets-taco-bout-hrpt-antennas.markdown

 With my current SNR, it is difficult to fine-tune the dish orientation using the waterfall alone.
 Luckily, the demodulator in SatDump provides valuable visual feedback.
 That said, I still had some issues tracking it by hand.

 After having experience with the continuous APT signals being beamed, it was odd to deal with a signal that seemed to be transmitted in bursts.
-When the signal cut out, I would wave around to regain a non-existant signal
+When the signal cut out, I would wave around to regain a non-existent signal

 ![](/assets/images/hrpt_001/lost.gif){:width="300px"}